alexander-pastukhov/writing-games-with-python-and-psychopy/docs/index.md

 ## Seminar-specific information
 This is a material for _Python for social and experimental psychology_ seminar as taught by me at the University of Bamberg.
 Each chapter covers a single game, introducing necessary ideas and is accompanied by exercises that you need to complete and submit.
 To pass the seminar, you will need to complete all assignments, i.e., write all the games.
 You do not need to complete or provide correct solutions for _all_ the exercises to pass the course and information on how the points for exercises will be converted to an actual grade (if you need one) or "pass" will be available during the seminar.

-The material is structured, so that each chapter or chapter section correspond to a single meeting.
+The material is structured, so that each chapter or chapter section typically correspond to a single meeting.
 However, we are all different, so work at your own pace, read the material and submit assignments independently.
 I will provide detailed feedback for each assignment and you will have an opportunity to address issues and resubmit again with no loss of points.
 Note that my feedback will cover not only the actual problems with the code but the way you implemented the solution and how clean and well-documented your code is.
 Remember, our task is not just to learn how to program a working game but how to write a nice clear easy-to-read-and-maintain code^[Good habits!
 Form good habits!
 Thank you for reading this subliminal message.].

 Very important: Do not hesitate to ask questions.
 If I feel that you missed the information in the material, I will point you to the exact location.
 If you are confused, I'll gently prod you with questions so that you will solve your own problem.
 If you need more information, I'll supply it.
 If you simply want to know more, ask and I'll explain why things are the way they are or suggest what to read.
 If I feel that you should be able to solve the issue without my help, I'll tell you so (although, I would still probably ask a few hinting questions).